Perth155/TicTacToe/README.md

 ```

 ## Compile and Run
 To automate the building process (with ant) a build script, ```build.xml``` has been included.
-To compile all java files:
+To compile all java files and to create a JAR file:
 ```
 $ ant compile
+$ ant make_gui_jar
 ```
-To run the game (GUI)
+To run the game [GUI]
 ```
-$ ant run -Dbasedir=bin
+$ java -jar GTic.jar
 ```
-To run the game (CLI) from the ```bin``` directory, simply run:
+To run a CLI version of the game, from the ```bin``` directory, simply run:
 ```
 $ java main.TicTacToe
 ```

 ## Known bugs:
 * Game crashes with any non-integer console input by user.

 ## TODO:
 - [X] Implement an unbeatable AI using minimax algorithm, and allow human player to verse the computer.
 - [X] Implement a GUI using swing (optional).
 - [ ] Implement Alpha-Beta pruning to reduce number of nodes to be evaluated in the search tree by the minimax algorithm.